By Jim Plunkett

 On the other side of the city lives another woman altogether.
 The so called middle class you might find in Europe, the U.S., or Canada, is still in the making and will take time.
 Only a few kilometres away from extreme poverty we discover a whole, new world.
 Districts are neatly manicured by squads of uniformed gardeners.
 Women street sweepers risk their lives in the busy freeway connecting downtown Lima with other districts further south called San Isidro and Miraflores.
 To the east, San Borja, Monterrico, and La Molina, the new residential area.

 Here we find an entirely different Peruvian woman.
-She is in the upper 5% of society, born of parents with foreign blood, usually European, well dressed and educated and under the protection of loving parents that provide everything not found on the other side of town.
+She is in the upper 5% of society, often born of ancestors with foreign blood, usually European, well dressed and educated and under the protection of loving parents that provide everything not found on the other side of town.

 Up until the late 50´s, Lima was a city of only 1.5 million inhabitants.
 Families were numerous and affordable.
 Homes in the districts bordering the Pacific side of the city were usually large and roomy, and servants were readily available.
 Girls were only educated in private schools without boys, and unique uniforms provided a touch of prestige and distinction, marking a sharp difference from public school students.